 CCHS Board Members

-Fred Swift, immediate past president, is now an ex-officio member of the Board.
+Fred Swift is a past president.
 He is a columnist for Noblesville Daily Times and the former administrative assistant for Hamilton County Board of Commissioners.
 He is also a Carmel Clay Republican Club board member.